latomcus/api-platform/README.md

 # REST API Platform (pre-alpha)
-API Platform is a web framework to easily create and maintain API-first projects with flexibility and quick turn around.
+API Platform is a web framework to easily create and maintain API-first projects.
 Suitable for small to medium sized projects with fluid requirements.
 * Small code base
 * Standardized JSON I/O makes it easy to prototype and build client applications
 * Secure POST communications, CORS enabled
 * Configurable caching with support for _sliding_ and _absolute_ expiration
 * Use of _service style_ approach for all database code, i.e. JSON in, JSON out
 * Use of server functions to extend functionality, see **/lib/functions.js**
-* Supports multiple actions, like send email & SMS, add/remove cookies, add/remove cache, More actions can be easily added
+* Supports multiple actions: send email & SMS, add/remove cookies, add/remove cache.
+Add your own actions as needed
 * Mobile friendly GUI web interface that serves as a testing tool and documentation
 * Supported databases: Microsoft SQL Server, PostgreSQL, MySQL